Paul Polman: Systemiq / Imagine World

-In July 2019, Polman announced the formation of a new group - Imagine World - to help combat poverty and climate change.
-The foundation and corporation aims to help companies meet UN global goals for sustainable development.
-Imagine World was acquired by Systemiq in 2022 of which Polman remains a board member as well as major shareholder.
-Systemiq, a certified B-Corporation, is a world leading environmental consultancy firm focused on managing and promoting responsible change as well as performing cutting edge research on climate topics.
-With over 400 consultants, they connect people, ideas, technologies and capital as part of a systems change platform.
+In July 2019, Polman co-founded Imagine World, an organization focused on poverty and climate change.
+The entity works with corporations on initiatives related to the UN Sustainable Development Goals.
+In 2022, Imagine World was acquired by Systemiq, with Polman remaining a board member as well as a major shareholder.
+Systemiq, a certified B-Corporation, is an environmental consultancy firm headquartered in London, focused on environmental strategy and climate-related research.

-Other responsibilities
+Other activities

 Polman is a former chair of the World Business Council for Sustainable Development and sat on the board of directors of the Consumer Goods Forum, leading its sustainability efforts.
-He is also a member of board of the UN Global Compact.
-At the invitation of the UN Secretary General Ban Ki-moon, Polman served as one of the 27 members of the UN High Level Panel of Eminent Persons on the Post-2015 Development Agenda.
-At the invitation of former Mexican President, Felipe Calderón, Polman served on the International Council of the Global Commission on the Economy and Climate.
+He is a member of the board of the UN Global Compact.
+At the invitation of UN Secretary-General Ban Ki-moon, Polman was one of the 27 members of the UN High Level Panel of Eminent Persons on the Post-2015 Development Agenda.
+At the invitation of former Mexican president Felipe Calderón, Polman was on the International Council of the Global Commission on the Economy and Climate.

+Polman has been on the global advisory board of TPG’s Rise Funds alongside Bono and Jeffrey Skoll.
+He is co-chair of EQT future mission board with Jacob Wallenberg.
+Polman is also the co-author of Net Positive: How Courageous Companies Thrive by Giving More Than They Take.